Document/Target

 Traditional Printing – Automatic: Select this setting when the colors and paper of the target color space are significantly different from the output intent or document color space.
 Separation is preserved, but Exceptions for special colors such as black and gray, primary, secondary, and triplex colors are automatically calculated based on both profiles.

-Large Format Printing – Inkjet: The separation is characterized by a strong GCR and a late black start.
-The black point and total area coverage are automatically calculated to ensure the best color reproduction.
+Large Format Printing – Inkjet: The separation settings and the total area coverage are taken from the selected target profile.
 The Exceptions for special colors, such as black and gray, primary, secondary, and triplex hues, are automatically calculated based on both profiles.
-To avoid problems that can occur when colors vary between different inkjet printers or between the inkjet printer and the source color space (as with ISOcoated V2 or GRACol), the Large Format Printing – Inkjet method automatically calculates the required exceptions in these cases.
+This is to avoid problems that can occur when the hues of the primary inks vary between different inkjet printers or between the inkjet printer and the source color space (as with ISOcoated V2 or GRACol).

 Digital Printing – Toner: For toner-based digital printers and office printers.
 The separation method ensures a high percentage of black and an early black start.
 This will achieve a stable print and neutral gray balance.
 The total area coverage is taken from the target profile.
 The Exceptions for special colors, such as black and gray, primary, secondary, and triplex hues, are automatically calculated based on both profiles.